bibekaryal86/trackcase-spa/README.md

         * add RFE to it's own table
     * MINOR
       * when updating hearing calendar, update related task calendars if still active
+        * check if date or type is being updated and update task calendars as needed
     * `trackcase-spa`
       * All necessary changes after the service changes above
       * MAJOR